Aliases for NACA Gene

 Previous GeneCards Identifiers for NACA Gene

-The protein encoded by this gene associates with basic transcription factor 3 (BTF3) to form the nascent polypeptide-associated complex (NAC).
-NAC binds to nascent proteins as they emerge from the ribosome, blocking interaction with the signal recognition particle (SRP) and preventing mistranslocation to the endoplasmic reticulum.
-However, nascent proteins with an exposed signal peptide will not be bound by the encoded protein, enabling them to bind the SRP and enter the secretory pathway.
-This protein has been determined to be an IgE autoantigen in atopic dermatitis patients.
-Several transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]
+This gene encodes a protein that associates with basic transcription factor 3 (BTF3) to form the nascent polypeptide-associated complex (NAC).
+This complex binds to nascent proteins that lack a signal peptide motif as they emerge from the ribosome, blocking interaction with the signal recognition particle (SRP) and preventing mistranslocation to the endoplasmic reticulum.
+This protein is an IgE autoantigen in atopic dermatitis patients.
+Alternative splicing results in multiple transcript variants, but the full length nature of some of these variants, including those encoding very large proteins, has not been determined.
+There are multiple pseudogenes of this gene on different chromosomes. [provided by RefSeq, Feb 2016]

 GeneCards Summary for NACA Gene